sbnb-io/sunny-osprey/README.md

 ## Performance Notes

+*Disclaimer: We fully acknowledge that the performance observed below may be lower than expected due to potential misconfigurations or inefficiencies in our current code paths.
+We’re open to any feedback or suggestions for improvement.*

 ### Diving Deep into Per-Frame Processing
 In our setup, the system processes 16 real-time video feeds - a mix of H.264 and H.265 MPEG streams - totaling around **96 Mbps**.
 MPEG decoding is handled efficiently using **NVIDIA’s NVDEC hardware MPEG decoder** via ffmpeg, managed by the Frigate suite.
 After decoding, this yields approximately **320 raw frames per second**.